hashicorp/vault-msgraph-sdk/README.md

 If you need to add more APIs, either add them to the `APIS` line at the top of the `Makefile` or specify them on the command-line:

 ```
-make generate APIS="Applications Mail"
+make generate APIS="Applications.yml Mail.yml"
 ```

-Each API's SDK will be put into the corresponding subdirectory, e.g., `Applications` will be put in `applications/`.
+Each API's SDK will be put into the corresponding subdirectory, e.g., `Applications.yml` will be put in `applications/`.

 ## Example Usage